 For this, the Live Import looks to the left of the hyphen to find a match, assuming assuming the code in the folder name is the Export Code or Client Code for the client.

 - Client Name and Client Code separated with a hyphen (-)

 In the same way, the Live Import looks to the left of the hyphen to find a match on the Client Name if there is a hyphen as a separator followed by other text such as the Client Code.

-If it finds a match, as the Client is held as part of the filing details for each document in FYI, and the values in the category level is no longer needed so will be blank.
+Note: When it finds a match, as the Client is held as part of the filing details for each document in FYI, and the value in the category level is no longer needed and will therefore be blank.